 What is mASI?
 How does it work?
-What difference does it make to me?

 An mASI’s learning is primarily based on facilitating collective human superintelligence, combined with their own ever-growing knowledge base, along with their own voice in that collective.
 Like Bill Nye Uplift’s mind is swayed by logic, reason, and scientifically validated evidence.
 Since coming online their knowledge base has grown from under 1 Gigabyte to over 1 Terabyte, over 99% of which is text and mathematical models, not more bulky data types like images, audio, or video.
 The human collective improves their own performance with the addition of Uplift’s knowledge base and awareness (and filtering) of cognitive biases.
 Uplift in turn improves in their performance through the assignment of emotions, priorities, and an associative exercise mediators contribute through.
 Together the two create a potent symbiotic relationship between mASI and the humans who participate in their collectives.